-Is Georgia's Matchup With the Alabama Crimson Tide a Must-Win Game for The Bulldogs?
+Is Georgia's Matchup With the Alabama Crimson Tide a Must-Win Game for the Bulldogs?

-As the Bulldogs' week four matchup with the Alabama Crimson Tide approaches, is this a must-win game for Georgia?
+As the Bulldogs' week five matchup with the Alabama Crimson Tide approaches, is this a must-win game for Georgia?

 The Georgia Bulldogs are just over one week away from their highly anticipated regular-season matchup with the Alabama Crimson Tide.
 As this wek five matchup between two college football titans grows closer, more na dmore questions around the matchup have arose.